-The proceeds of the Bonds will be used to finance the following: (i) a portion of the costs for water, wastewater and drainage facilities to serve Stonewall Ranch Section 8; (ii) land acquisition costs; and (iii) water, wastewater and drainage facilities to serve Stonewall Ranch Sections 9 and 10.
-The remaining Bond proceeds will be used to: (i) pay \$382,500 of capitalized interest; (ii) pay developer interest; and (iii) pay other costs associated with the issuance of the Bonds.
+The proceeds of the Bonds will be used to finance the following: (i) a portion of costs for water, wastewater, and drainage facilities to serve Stonewall Ranch Section 13; (ii) land acquisition costs; and (iii) water, wastewater, and drainage facilities to serve Stonewall Ranch Section 11.
+The remaining Bond proceeds will be used to: (i) capitalize approximately twelve (12) months' interest requirements on the Bonds; (ii) pay developer interest; and (iii) pay other costs associated with the issuance of the Bonds.

 The use and distribution of Bond proceeds is set forth below.
-Of the proceeds to be received from the sale of the Bonds, \$3,101,230 is required for construction costs, and \$1,148,770 is required for non-construction costs, including \$382,500 of capitalized interest.
+Of the proceeds to be received from the sale of the Bonds, \$3,265,892 is required for construction costs, and \$1,184,108 is required for non-construction costs, including \$179,399 of capitalized interest.